-RMIT is currently delivering some essential practical-based learning activities on campus.
+In Semester 2 2020, RMIT is delivering some essential practical-based learning activities on campus.
 These activities include labs, studios, research activities and ‘make-up’ activities that cannot be replicated online.

 All lectures, tutorials and other classes that can be delivered online will continue to be delivered online in Semester 2 2020.

 Semester 1 2021